miklagard/Turkish-Suffix-Library/README.md

 ## Turkish Grammar
  * Turkish is a highly agglutinative language, i.e., Turkish words have many grammatical suffixes or endings that determine meaning.
 Turkish vowels undergo vowel harmony.
 When a suffix is attached to a stem, the vowel in the suffix agrees in frontness or backness and in roundedness with the last vowel in the stem.
 Turkish has no gender.

+ * Turkish Language is a language with strict rules with only couple of exceptions which makes it very easy for simulating by coding.

  * [More Info](http://en.wikipedia.org/wiki/Turkish_grammar)

 ## Other Languages